webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-## `devServer.progress` - CLI only
+## `devServer.progress` — CLI only

 `boolean`

-Output running progress to console.
+Output running progress to the console.

 ```bash
 webpack-dev-server --progress
 ```

 ## `devServer.public`

 `string`

-When using _inline mode_ and you're proxying dev-server, the inline client script does not always know where to connect to.
+When using __inline mode__ and you're proxying dev-server, the inline client script does not always know where to connect to.
 It will try to guess the URL of the server based on `window.location`, but if that fails you'll need to use this.

-For example, the dev-server is proxied by nginx, and available on `myapp.test`:
+For example, if the dev-server is proxied by nginx, and available on `myapp.test`:

 __webpack.config.js__